-It’s starting to feel like Republicans want to have a ‘chickenpox party’ for coronavirus in the whole state
+It’s starting to feel like Republicans want to have a ‘chickenpox party’ for coronavirus in the whole of Washington state

 Increasingly, local Republicans seem to be concluding that, science be damned, it’s time we man up and let the virus run.

-It’s “not necessarily a bad thing” for more people to be exposed to the virus, state Sen. John Braun, R-Centralia, told The Columbian newspaper this week.
+It’s “not necessarily a bad thing” for more people to be exposed to the virus, Washington state Sen. John Braun, R-Centralia, told The Columbian newspaper this week.
 “It will speed our path, frankly, toward herd immunity.”

 “Who is the COVID virus killing in WA state?” the GOP senators asked.
 “53% are 80 or older.
 Let’s protect our older neighbors at home and look at different rules for others.”